- Should an agent who is now handling concurrent digital interactions still be held to the same standards as an agent who works solely with voice?

 A New Age for Agents: Redefining “Performance” Post Digital Transformation

 Digital transformation in the contact center means the end of tidy myths and simplistic frameworks around agent performance.
-According to a NICE Internal survey, over 40% of agents handle multiple concurrent interactions. .
+According to a NiCE Internal survey, over 40% of agents handle multiple concurrent interactions. .
 They orchestrate an ongoing and complex CX symphony, working in a high-pressure environment with sophisticated customers, all while using multiple skill sets across various channels simultaneously.
 Given this complexity, the definition of agent performance – and the metrics that mark it – must thoughtfully evolve, too.
 Our new contact center paradigm has created unprecedented questions and scenarios.
 Here are a few: